 - Skip The Line Colosseum and Forum Walking Tour

-Going on a small group tour of Villa and Galleria Borghese is what to do in Rome to fully enjoy this incredible place – not to mention, purchasing the tour in advance allows to save time and to skip the lines at the entrance.
+Going on a small group tour of Villa and Galleria Borghese is one of the nicest things to do in Rome to fully enjoy this incredible place – not to mention, purchasing the tour in advance allows to save time and to skip the lines at the entrance.
 They even have VIP tours, for an even more intimate experience.

 Here’s some tours of Villa Borghese: